bitcoin-tools/nodebuilder/.github/SECURITY.md

 ## Reporting a Vulnerability

-We greatly appreciate your help in identifying and reporting security vulnerabilities.
+We appreciate your help in identifying and reporting vulnerabilities.

-If you discover a critical security vulnerability, please responsibly disclose by creating a [security advisory](https://github.com/bitcoin-tools/nodebuilder/security/advisories/new).
+Please responsibly disclose any critical vulnerabilities by opening a [security advisory](https://github.com/bitcoin-tools/nodebuilder/security/advisories/new).

-If you prefer to communicate outside of GitHub, create a (private) security advisory or (public) issue asking to connect over a secure channel.
+If you prefer to communicate outside of GitHub, please open a security advisory asking to connect over your preferred channel like Signal, Telegram, or PGP.

+For general suggestions on how to improve the security posture, please open an issue.

+Please note: this is an unfunded volunteer project and can't pay any bug bounties.